 Yes!
 The same rules still apply though: all stickers are mailed with a fake return address and no tracking number.
 If the envelope gets lost in the mail, it's gone for good.
 Lo siento.

-For anyone in the lower 48 states, it should only take 1-5 days.
-Alaska or Hawaii can take 7-10 days.
-For everyone else, I recommend making an account on Postcrossing, going to your country's profile, and clicking on someone from the "Most active members" section.
+If you want a clearer timeframe for how long it takes mail from the US to get to your country, I recommend making an account on Postcrossing, going to your country's profile, and clicking on someone from the "Most active members" section.
 In the "Received" tab, search for "U.S.A." to get estimated delivery times to your country.
 (Be sure to change your Account Status to "Inactive" so you don't start receiving postcards.)
 The speed at which those people get their postcards from the US should give you an idea.
-Otherwise, assume the best-case international delivery time is 1 month.
-It can take up to 1 year if you live somewhere really remote.

 I don't really have a formal way of doing this.
 Storing a list of real names and addresses is a massive liability, and I'm going to continue avoiding that option forever.
 Most people will probably choose to keep their email addresses logged, but I'll otherwise just try to spot anyone abusing this giveaway if I mentally recognize a name or shipping address.
 I will only print as many stickers as I can afford, and I can pause or end this whole thing if I somehow attract any hoarders.